shapespark/api/README.md

 + `baseColorTexture`: optional, if set `baseColor` is ignored.
 Can be set to `null` to reset the base color texture setting from FBX.
 + `opacity`: optional, in `[0,1]` range, defaults to `1`.
++ `opacityForBaking`: optional, in `[0,1]` range, defaults to `opacity`, allows to set different opacity for the baking engine, so it is for example possible to have a fully opaque object in the scene that doesn't block light.
+If set to `0`, disables lightmap for objects with this material.

-Values for `roughnessTexture`, `metallicTexture` and `bumpTexture` are objects having only one property:
+Values for `roughnessTexture`, `metallicTexture` and `bumpTexture` are objects having properties:

-+ `fileName`: required, name of the file inside the archive
++ `fileName`: required, name of the file inside the archive.
++ `importAutoScale`: optional, boolean, enables auto scale texture resolution, defaults to `true`.
++ `importGpuCompress`: optional, boolean, enables GPU compression formats, defaults to `true`.

 [More detailed description of the material properties](https://www.shapespark.com/docs#materials-tab).